19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (c) shall be irrevocable, except as provided in subsection (6).

-(5) Subject to subsection (6), where an election is made in accordance with subsection (4), the mother’s entitlement to absent herself from work and to receive payment under section 9 shall be reduced by the following period:
+(5) Subject to subsection (6), where an election is made in accordance with subsection (4), the mother’s entitlement to absent herself from work and to receive payment under section 9(1), (1A), (1B), (1C), (1D), (1E) or (1F) or to claim from the Government income lost by reason of her ceasing to be actively engaged in her trade, business, profession or vocation under section 9(4), (4A), (4B) or (4C) shall be reduced by the following period:

-(a) one week, where the mother’s entitlement to absent herself from work under section 9 is prescribed only in weeks, which shall be taken from the last week of that entitlement; or
+(a) one week, where the mother’s entitlement to absent herself from work or where the mother has lost income by reason of her ceasing to be actively engaged in her trade, business, profession or vocation under section 9 is prescribed only in weeks, which shall be taken from the last week of that entitlement;

+(b) in a case other than paragraph (a), where the mother is an employee —

+(i) one-quarter of the number of days reckoned in accordance with Part II of the Schedule or one-quarter of 24 days, whichever is the lower, which shall be taken from the last 24 days of that entitlement; or

+(ii) one-eighth of the number of days reckoned in accordance with Part I of the Schedule or one-eighth of 48 days, whichever is the lower, which shall be taken from the last 48 days of that entitlement,

+as the case may be; or

-(b) in a case other than paragraph (a), 6 days, which shall be taken from the last 24 days or 48 days, as the case may be, of that entitlement.
+(c) in a case other than paragraph (a), where the mother is a self-employed woman, one-eighth of the number of days reckoned in accordance with Part I of the Schedule or one-eighth of 48 days, whichever is the lower, which shall be taken from the last 48 days of that entitlement.

+[Act 26 of 2013 wef 01/04/2014]

 (6) A male employee or self-employed man, as the case may be, or the mother of the child may, at any time within the period of 12 months commencing on the date of the birth of the child and in accordance with any regulations made under section 20, revoke the election made under subsection (4) and return the whole of the entitlement of the male employee or self-employed man to the mother of the child, in any of the following circumstances, failing which the entitlement of the male employee or self-employed man shall be forfeited: